meteor/meteor/v3-docs/v3-migration-docs/breaking-changes/index.md

 This was decided because vue2 reached its [end of life](https://v2.vuejs.org/lts/#:~:text=Vue%202%20will%20reach%20End%20of%20Life%20(EOL)%20on%20December%2031st%2C%202023.%20After%20that%20date%2C%20Vue%202%20will%20continue%20to%20be%20available%20in%20all%20existing%20distribution%20channels%20(CDNs%20and%20package%20managers)%2C%20but%20will%20no%20longer%20receive%20updates%2C%20including%20security%20and%20browser%20compatibility%20fixes.) on 2023-12-31, the team decided to drop support for it.

+### reset

+The `meteor reset` command clears only the local cache by default.
+Using the `--db` option will also delete the local Mongo database.
+Ensure your CI flows accommodate any changes by passing the `--db` option if needed.

+#### Why?

+This command is often recommended to fix your development project by clearing the cache.
+Previously, it also cleared the local MongoDB, which could accidentally delete important data.

 ## Node v20